Gaussian-Like Immersed Boundary Kernels with Three Continuous Derivatives and Improved Translational Invariance: Two new kernels

-The derivation of this kernel follows the same procedure as that of the standard 4-point kernel \cite{Peskin2002}.
+The derivation of this kernel follows a nearly identical procedure to that of the new 5-point kernel.
 First, the sum-of-squares constant $C$ can be expressed in terms of $K$ by considering the special case $r = 0$.
 Next, by restricting $r$ to the interval $[0,1]$, we have 6 unknowns: $\phi(r-3), \phi(r-2)$, $\phi(r-1), \phi(r), \phi(r+1), \phi(r+2)$ and 6 equations (the even-odd condition accounts for two equations).
-By expressing all the other unknowns in terms of $\phi(r-3)$ using (ii)-(v), we can solve for $\phi(r-3)$ from the quadratic equation determined by \eqref{sumofsquare}.
+By expressing all the other unknowns in terms of $\phi(r-3)$ using (ii)-(v), we can solve for $\phi(r-3)$ from the quadratic equation determined by \Cref{sumofsquare}.
 The continuity assumption of $\phi$ is now used to select the appropriate root to piece together a continuous function, i.e., by setting $r=0$, we select the root that gives $\phi(-3) = 0$.
-As mentioned earlier, $\phi$ being $\mathcal{C}^1$ follows implicitly from our defining postulates, i.e., $\phi'(-3) = 0$.
-We have the freedom to choose $K$ so that $\phi''(-3) = 0$, which uniquely determines the special value \eqref{specialK}.
-Magically, analogous to the scenario in which we obtain $\phi \in \mathcal{C}^1$ by assuming only continuity of $\phi$, the resulting 6-point kernel is $\mathcal{C}^3$.
-We emphasize that \textit{only} the choice of $K$ given by \eqref{specialK} makes $\phi(r) \in \mathcal{C}^3$, and that this is the smallest value of $K$ for which $\phi(r) \geq 0$ for all $r$.
-For other choices of $K$, $\phi$ is only $\mathcal{C}^1$, and there are some choices of $K$ for which $\phi$ does not exist.
+As mentioned earlier, $\phi$ being $\mathscr{C}^1$ follows implicitly from our defining postulates, i.e., $\phi'(-3) = 0$.
+We have the freedom to choose $K$ so that $\phi''(-3) = 0$, which uniquely determines the special value \Cref{specialK}.
 The formula for the new 6-point kernel is given by

-The new 6-point kernel is a Gaussian-like function, as shown in \autoref{fig:new6pt_plot}, and it is the first IB kernel developed that has three continuous derivatives.
+Note that, in the formula presented above, $r \in [0,1]$.
+The new 5-point and 6-point kernels are Gaussian-like function, as shown in \autoref{fig:new5pt_plot} and \autoref{fig:new6pt_plot}, and they both have three continuous derivatives.
 As a comparison, the standard 3-point, 4-point, 6-point kernels and their continuous first derivative are plotted in \autoref{fig:stdkernels_fig}.
-We notice that the new 6-point kernel is non-negative for all $r$, whereas the standard 6-point kernel has negative tails.
+We notice that the new 5-point and 6-point kernels are non-negative for all $r$, whereas the standard 6-point kernel has negative tails.